R0Y15/ea2546/README.md

-# WeHR - Modern HR Management Dashboard
+# A Dashboard - Modern HR Management Dashboard

-WeHR is a modern, responsive HR management dashboard built with Next.js, Tailwind CSS, and TypeScript.
+Dashboard is a modern, responsive HR management dashboard built with Next.js, Tailwind CSS, and TypeScript.
 It provides a clean and intuitive interface for managing HR-related tasks, employee data, and recruitment processes.

 ## Features